dashpay/platform/packages/dashmate/README.md

 #### Restart group nodes

-The `group:restart` command is used to restart group nodes belonging to the default group or a specified group.
+The `group restart` command is used to restart group nodes belonging to the default group or a specified group.

 ```
 USAGE